donand/donand.github.io/_posts/2020-10-21-Work-Translated.md

 The best results are in Italian for now, but I'm working hard to achieve the same quality also in other languages :)

-Here there are some videos dubbed with artificial voices:
+Here there are some videos dubbed with artificial voices.<br>
+If you cannot play the videos and the audio, please visit this page with Google Chrome.

 <iframe style="text-align:center; width:100%;" src="https://drive.google.com/file/d/1ZfV51EMJFmJkP1brQeVpDZapqou6iRCz/preview" width="480" height="360"></iframe>